ComputeHeavy/gonk/README.md

 The file `integrity.py` has two methods for maintaining event integrity.
 The default is hash-chaining, where the event being added is serialized to bytes and hashed in conjunction with the previous event's hash.
 The other method is for signatures, which will play a larger role in a peer to peer implementation.

 There are currently two implementations.
 There is a file system backed `Depot` and `RecordKeeper`.
 Then there is also a SQLite backed `RecordKeeper` and `State`.
-An immediate plan is to add PostgreSQL and S3 implementations for a higher scale (hosted) service.
+An immediate plan is to add PostgreSQL and S3-compatible (read: R2) implementations for a higher scale (hosted) service.

+## Tests

+To test the core modules you can just run `python test.py` in `test/core`.
+For the API tests, you'll have to initialize the API according to the README in that directory, have an instance running, then `python test.py` in there.